Aim and purpose of Collective Worship

 Each act of worship follows the four fold action of Gathering, hearing God’s Word, Responding to the Word and being sent forward with a Mission based on the worship we have participated in.

-Our Collective Worship takes many different forms and we gather in a variety of groupings:
+Our Collective Worship takes many different forms:

 We gather together as a school community for whole school collective worship on a Monday.
-On a Monday, worship is led by Mrs McAleenan based on the Gospel reading from the previous Sunday.
+On a Monday, worship is led by Mrs Nash or Mrs McAleenan based on the Gospel reading from the previous Sunday.
 This is a theme we will have encountered through the previous week’s ‘Wednesday Word’ and at church on Sunday.

 Each classroom has a dedicated prayer area where the class pray at regular intervals throughout the day.